 Sculpture, painting, photography, and art using found objects fills the home with color and texture.
 Jessica and Mark have surrounded themselves with artists they have befriended from around the world as well as legends of DC art history.
 Artists include Gene Davis, Joseph White, David Mordini, Pervis Young, Al Carter, Sam Gilliam, John Van Alstine, Roberto Piriz and Martin Touzan.
 As stewards of the home and collection, Jessica and Mark are delighted to welcome you into their world.

-Thursday, May 21 | Robert Heggestad (Kalorama)
+Thursday, May 21 | Robert Heggestad (Kalorama, DC)

 This View in Kalorama features an eclectic and abundant mix of classical & modern artworks and antiques thoughtfully displayed and carefully curated over many decades.
 The core of Robert Heggestad's collection comprises of a mix of paintings acquired through gallery visits with his dear friend Olga Hirshhorn, African masks, and works by the contemporary American painter Sylvia Schuster.
 The extensive European, Asian and Pre-Columbian works are presented salon-style in a jewel-toned entertaining space created by British interior designer Anthony P. Browne.